Do you engage with all religions?

 How is Theos structured?

-The Director of Theos is responsible for other paid staff, and a Board of Management oversees the work of the Director.
+The Director of Theos is responsible for other paid staff, and reports to the CEO of Bible Society, who in turn reports to the Bible Society trustees.

 Can people or organisations join Theos?